Adam-pw/DSA/README.md

 Hello Peps,

 This my repository for Data Structure and Algorithms.
-What I have learne till now and What I code.
+What I have learned till now and What I code.
 This whole repository is in C++ but It can also be reffered for C. I have also mentioned comments for understanding in some programs

 # Contents

 What does this file contain ?

-## Array Opeations
+## Array Operations

 * Array Traversal
 * Insert at the end